 Subsequent to the sale of Chimney Rock to the State of North Carolina in 2007, Todd managed a commercial real estate portfolio and became a licensed NC real estate broker.
 Having served extensively on non-profit and tourism boards in the region, Todd has most enjoyed serving in various capacities to support Lake Lure Classical Academy through the Finance Committee, Marketing Committee, the USDA application process for LLCA’s new gymnasium and the co-founding of the Lake Lure Community Education Foundation.
 Being a passionate lifelong learner, Todd firmly believes in our school’s essential role in helping all students reach their full potential and the benefits of a strong school to our community.
 Todd and his wife, Melinda (a founding LLCA board member), are proud parents of a son who was in the first graduating class of LLCA in 2016 and a younger son who is currently a student in the class of 2022.

-TREASURER: Jack Barton and his wife Karen moved to Lake Lure in August 2014 after purchasing a home in Rumbling Bald Resort in 2012.
+BOARD MEMBER: Jack Barton and his wife Karen moved to Lake Lure in August 2014 after purchasing a home in Rumbling Bald Resort in 2012.
 Neither are North Carolina natives, but having both graduated from UNC-Chapel Hill (BS Mathematical Sciences, BS Pharm.), they claim “Tar Heels born and bred” status.
 Read more

 They raised two sons in Raleigh and Charlotte, and they now live with their families in Myrtle Beach, SC and Orlando, FL.
 The four grandchildren love visiting the “mountain house”.
 Karen retired as a Target Pharmacist in 2013, and Jack wrapped up a 41-year career in software development in 2015, mostly in financial services.
 Working from home in Lake Lure was a great way to finish.